NYS Nursing Faculty Loan Forgiveness (NFLF) Incentive Program

 How to Apply

-The deadline for the NYS Nursing Faculty Loan Forgiveness Incentive Program has passed.
+The Nursing Faculty Loan Forgiveness (NFLF) Incentive Program Application is no longer available.

-The number of awards paid under this Program is limited to available funding; a recipient is not guaranteed a payment in each following year, however, priority is given to prior recipients.
+The number of awards paid under this Program is limited to available funding.
+A recipient is not guaranteed a payment in each following year, priority is given to prior recipients.
 If there are more applicants than available funding, recipients will be determined by lottery.

 The NYS Nursing Faculty Loan Forgiveness (NFLF) Incentive Program Application is used to establish an applicant’s eligibility as well as to process the first award payment.